andubiel/BRKDEV-2011/README.md

 Prepare Immuttable Infrastrucutre Demo
 ------------

 1) If you haven't done so already use AWS portal to create a private key for SSH to AWS VMs and save to your laptop.
+Copy the .pem file to both tthe ansible and eks directories on your laptop.

 2) Prepare a new image for ASAv VMs
 From the us-west-1 launch an ASAv image from the AWS marketplace.
 Launch the image and create a password for the admin account.
 Save this VM as a new image.
 This step is required to avoid interactive responces during AWSv bootstrapping later.